 Is buttonbush native?

-Does buttonbush attract hummingbirds and pollinators?
+Does buttonbush attract hummingbirds?

-How much sun does buttonbush need?
+How big does buttonbush get?

-Is buttonbush good for small gardens?
+Is buttonbush good for small yards?

 A few additions that will make any garden more hummingbird friendly